My child is struggling to read instructional materials. What should I do?

 Learn more about who needs AIM

-How can I collaborate with my child's school?
+How can I collaborate with my child’s school to help my child succeed with AIM?

 Learn more about AIM at school